Ryan-Millard/Img2Num/docs/docs/guidelines/CONTRIBUTING.md

   Claim an issue on behalf of another user.

 - **`/untake @user`** _(triage+ only)_
-  Remove another user’s claim (e.g. for stale or incorrect claims).
+  Remove another user's claim (e.g. for stale or incorrect claims).

 ### Permissions